darkn3rd/script-tut/awk/README.md

 AWK was updated in the late 1980s with the release of nawk (New AWK) and gawk (GNU AWK).
 In the 1990s, the popularity of Perl caused AWK to be used less for text-processing chores.

+## Getting AWK

 Today, AWK is apart of the GNU Core-Utilities [http://www.gnu.org/software/coreutils/] found on many Linux systems.
-For UNIX systems or systems claiming to have POSIX compatibility, would have awk as apart of that tool set for compliance toward IEEE Std 1003.1, 2013 Edition [http://pubs.opengroup.org/onlinepubs/9699919799/utilities/contents.html].
+For UNIX systems or systems claiming to have POSIX compatibility, would likely have awk as apart of that tool set for compliance toward IEEE Std 1003.1, 2013 Edition [http://pubs.opengroup.org/onlinepubs/9699919799/utilities/contents.html].

+With this, any UNIX or Linux system will

 ## How It Works